Zettlr/zettlr-docs/docs/en/reference/settings.md

 The tags dialog does not have a shortcut associated, so you'll need to call it using the respective menu item.
 Here you can assign colours and descriptions to tags.

-To add a new tag-colour-relationship, simply press the `+`-button at the bottom of the dialog.
-In the first field, enter your tag without the preceding hashtag symbol (e.g. if you wanted to assign a colour to the hashtag `#todo`, simply enter `todo`).
+To add a new tag-colour-relationship, simply press the `+` button at the bottom of the dialog.
+In the first field, enter your tag without the preceding hashtag symbol (e.g., if you wanted to assign a colour to the hashtag `#todo`, simply enter `todo`).
 Next, choose a colour to be assigned to that tag.
 If you click the second bar after the tag name field, a color picker should appear that lets you choose a colour.
 In the third field, you can enter a short description for that tag.
 This description will be shown if you hover over the tag symbols in the file list.

-If you want to remove a tag-colour-association, simply click the `-`-button at the end of such a tagline (pun intended).
+If you want to remove a tag-colour-association, simply click the `-` button at the end of such a tagline (pun intended).